 3.Follow Twitter lists

 Most event organisers create a Twitter list of event guests.
-The Build Your Audience Live 2019 Twitter list is here.
+The #2020 Sorted Twitter list is here.
 Following the lists (or creating your own if there isn’t one) is a great way to start putting yourself out there and connecting with other guests ahead of the event.